davidben/C2SP/tlog-mirror.md

 Whenever the witness checkpoint is ahead of the mirror checkpoint for some supported log, the mirror downloads tiles to update the mirror checkpoint.
-The mirror MUST NOT update the mirror checkpoint and generate an [extended cosignature][] until all tiles contained in the new checkpoint value are downloaded and available.
+The mirror MUST NOT update the mirror checkpoint and generate a [cosignature][] until all tiles contained in the new checkpoint value are downloaded and available.

 Not all witness checkpoints will necessarily have corresponding mirror checkpoints.
 The mirror's update process MAY skip witness checkpoints, e.g. if